 Scoliosis X-Rays: Can X-Rays Identify A Scoliosis?

 In order for structural scoliosis to be given as a diagnosis, certain condition characteristics have to be met.
 Structural scoliosis involves having an abnormal sideways curvature to the spine, but that curvature has to be of a certain size, and there has to be rotation present.
-In addition, scoliosis X-rays tell us what we need to know to design an effective treatment plan moving forward, such as the type and location of the curvature.
+In addition, scoliosis radiography tells us what we need to know to design an effective treatment plan moving forward, such as the type and location of the curvature.

 Scoliosis X-rays remain the gold standard for diagnosing, assessing, and monitoring scoliosis.
 They tell us how much a scoliotic spine deviates from a straight alignment via a measurement known as ‘Cobb angle’, if there is rotation present, and if the condition fulfills the definition of structural scoliosis.